mmatyas/pegasus-docs/docs/themes/example-simple-ch3.md

 }
 ```

 Box art images might be quite big in resolution, so this time I've also set `sourceSize`: it limits the maximum amount of memory the image will take up.
-If the image is largen than this, it will be scaled down, keeping the aspect ratio.
+If the image is larger than this, it will be scaled down, keeping the aspect ratio.
 In this particular case, I've set it to scale down to 1024 &times; 1024 pixels (taking up about/at most 1024 &times; 1024 &times; 3 bytes = 3 MiB space in the memory).

 !!! note "Column and Row"
     The QML Column and Row object are great tools for aligning a fixed number of elements.
 In this case, the box art and the further Text items could be put into a Column that would `anchors.fill` its parent with a 50px `anchors.margin`, so I wouldn't have to define it for the Image itself and the other Texts.